NyaomiDEV/Sunamu/README.md

 ## Features

 - Display what you are playing in your TV, secondary display, or (heck) around the entire house!
+- Get the Spotify link for every song you listen to!*
 - Get lyrics for your songs!
 - Get a _GOOD_ Discord Rich Presence, finally!*
 - Bragging rights for your particular taste in music!**